linuxserver/docker-wireguard/README.md

 ## Supported tags

 - edge (created nightly)
-- latest (created monthly)
+- latest (created monthly or on demand)
-- YYYYmmdd
+- YYYYmmdd (created monthly or on demand)

 ## Quick reference (cont.)